 The standard allows the use of shared kitchens, equipment, machinery, factories, etc, where both vegan and non-vegan products are made or handled, as long as reasonable steps are taken to minimise the risk of cross contamination of the certified vegan products with non-vegan ingredients.

-This policy conforms with other major vegan certification programs, such as the UK Vegan Society, the US Certified Vegan, the European V-Label and the Canadian VegeCert programs, which permit products made on shared machinery as long as no animal ingredients are deliberately added at any point during production.
+This policy conforms with other major vegan certification programs, such as the UK Vegan Society, the US Certified Vegan, the European V-Label and the Canadian VegeCert programs, which permit products made on shared machinery as long as no animal ingredients are deliberately used or added at any point during production.

-If there is any risk of cross contamination, makers must specify what steps they take to minimise this risk.
+If there is any risk of cross contamination, manufacturers must specify what steps they take to minimise this risk.
 There are no detailed rules for this, as it will depend on the situation, but some examples are: using separate equipment; thoroughly cleaning production line, surfaces and machinery between non-vegan and vegan batches; high pressure air clean out of equipment; washing utensils with hot water in dishwasher; using production scheduling to make vegan batches first in the day or on a different day to non-vegan batches; storing vegan materials in dedicated containers; storing vegan ingredients in a separate warehouse or area in store room or cool room; having workers change personal protective equipment when handling vegan products; using protein swabbing to ensure equipment is clean prior to production of vegan product; using colour coding to visually separate containers for segregation of vegan and non-vegan product.

 A statement from the manufacturer describing the steps they take will suffice.
 For larger facilities, details of how workers are trained in these procedures should also be included.
 Manufacturers should conform to Good Manufacturing Practices (GMPs).